const-void/DOOM-fire-zig/README.md

 It appears Windows terminal performance is a function of the underlying console; when a terminal is using the default Microsoft console, such as used by CMD.EXE, Windows fps appears to be gated.

 ### MacOS / Apple Note
-The default MacOS / Apple terminal reports an avg 30-40 fps, however visually, it appears to be drop frames, resulting in a very choppy effect
+The default MacOS / Apple terminal reports an avg 30-40 fps, however visually, it appears to be drop frames, resulting in a very choppy effect.

 ## Results are for fun
 As our approach is unscientific, we only indicate avg fps for underpeformers, to set expectations; results will vary based on - os+platform, GPU, terminal size (function of font size, monitor resolution, zoom %, etc), specific terminal configuration, terminal version -- even zig itself is a factor.